mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 Edit `gpu.tfvars` to set some missing variables.

-You need to edit 1 field: the project.
+You need to edit several fields:

+### Edit the project

 Near the top, the project name (required) and the zone should match everywhere